WABC-FM / WPLJ 95.5

 Zach was friends with Dick Clark and filled-in for Clark on tours from time-to-time.

 Zach was an early progressive-rock DJ on WNEW-FM, starting in 1968, doing the morning show, of all things.
 In the Summer of 1969, he moved to a more appropriate shift, 10pm-2am between Rosko and Alison Steele.
 But in 1971, he moved to WPLJ where he stayed until 1980.

-Zach, who is now 91 (as of early 2010), still sounds great and appears at Thriller Theatre conventions, where he is considered to be the main draw.
+Zach, who still sounded great and still appeared at Thriller Theatre conventions into his 90's, where he was considered to be the main draw.